rucev/LearningProjects/README.md

 ## Python

+### Papers Analisis

+A project that given two articles (with APA citation and in English) returs the following extra data: (1) The authors citated in a text (and the amount of times cited).
+(2) The most frequent words (excluding the so-called stop words) presented in a graphic to show individual frequencies.

+### Python Snake

+A basic snake game made with Python and Pygame following <a href="https://www.edureka.co/blog/snake-game-with-pygame/">this tutorial</a>

 ### Process Matrix

 This program consists in creating the process_matrix function, which receives an array of numbers and processes each of them as follows:

 <li>The new value of each of them is the average of the old value and the values of its neighbours.</li>
 <li>The function will return a new matrix with the changed values following the described algorithm.</li>

-### Python Snake

-A basic snake game made with Python and Pygame following <a href="https://www.edureka.co/blog/snake-game-with-pygame/">this tutorial</a>

 ## JavaScript